 I would even add: Be original.
 Test new things.
 Create and try-out approaches that you’ve never seen before.
 Sometimes it works.
 Sometimes it doesn’t.
 But with automation, you can test, measure and iterate.
 Until you find an approach that works, and identify those that don’t work.
 (If you need an extra push, I suggest giving our article “How to get 51% acceptance” a read).

 “Be nice and/or be a woman”, Benoit Dubos (once again).

 Staying polite and friendly, even if a prospect tells you where to go (which is inevitable when you test original messages), is a no-brainer.
 But some of you might be surprised to hear that we also found that female profiles obtain much higher acceptance and response rates.

 What about you?
-Do you have a tip to share regarding prospecting on LinkedIn? 😁
+Do you have a tip to share regarding prospecting on LinkedIn or sales funnel? 😁

 What prospecting tool should I use?